Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/TriangleCount.rst

 3. All edges are oriented (src ID is greater than dst ID for compressed sparse column (CSC) format or dst ID is greater than src ID for compressed sparse row (CSR) format).
 4. No duplicate edges.

-The algorithm implemention is shown as the figure below:
+The algorithm implementation is shown as the figure below:

 .. image:: /images/TriangleCount.png
    :alt: Figure 1 TriangleCount architecture on FPGA
    :width: 80%
    :align: center

-As we can see from the figure:
+As seen from the figure:

 1. Module `row1CopyImpl` and its previous module: first get the rows corresponding to the order of increasing columns, and then copy the rows according to the number of rows.
-2. Module `row2Impl` and its previous module: frist get the rows corresponding to the order of increasing columns, and then use the rows as columns to obtain their corresponding rows.
+2. Module `row2Impl` and its previous module: first, get the rows corresponding to the order of increasing columns, and then use the rows as columns to obtain their corresponding rows.
 3. Module `mergeImpl` and `tcAccUnit`: count the number of intersections of rows from module `row1CopyImpl` and module `row2Impl` in the order of the columns.
 The cumulative result is the number of triangles.

 Profiling